The Syrian Humanitarian Crisis: What Is To Be Done?

-Within this construct, where Israel, with the support of the U.S., the EU and Egypt, especially, creates and maintains a continuous humanitarian problem, Palestinians are not only reduced to a humanitarian issue, a demographic presence in an impoverished enclave deprived of their economic and political rights and dependent on the goodwill of the international community for food, shelter and other services; they are rendered disposable and irrelevant, making no difference except as charity cases and terrorists.
+Within this construct where Israel, with the support of the U.S., EU and Egypt especially, creates and maintains a continuous humanitarian problem, Palestinians are not only reduced to a humanitarian issue, a demographic presence in an impoverished enclave deprived of their economic and political rights and dependent on the goodwill of the international community for food, shelter and other services, they are rendered disposable and irrelevant, making no difference except as charity cases and terrorists.

-Consequently, as Ilana Feldman makes clear, because Gaza's humanitarian space is restricted to military actors, recipients and humanitarian workers: "It is not only Gaza as a space, but Gazans as a people that can be further isolated by the humanitarian frame."
-My former student writes, "What happens when humanitarian actors who are meant to work under short-term circumstances that are immediate and life-threatening, are intentionally stripped of political agency and made to work in a highly politicized and restrictive environment that is long-term in nature and that perpetuates the conditions that create and maintain the ruin?"
+Consequently, as Ilana Feldman makes clear, because Gaza’s humanitarian space is restricted to military actors, recipients and aid and humanitarian workers, “It is not only Gaza as a space, but Gazans as a people that can be further isolated in the humanitarian frame.”
+My former student writes: “What happens when humanitarian actors who are meant to work under short-term circumstances that are immediate and life-threatening, are intentionally stripped of political agency and made to work in a highly politicized and restrictive environment that is long term in nature and that perpetuates the conditions that create and maintain the ruin?”
 This is a question that aid providers must consider with regard to the Syrian humanitarian crisis.

-Hence, argues my student, Gaza and the humanitarian community currently must confront a very distorted reality, whose principal features include: (1) the depoliticization of Gaza and its transformation into a humanitarian problem under conditions of continued belligerent occupation; (2) the derogation by the occupier of its responsibilities to the international community, where humanitarian actors are used as a political tool; and (3) the implementation of policies by the occupier, notably the blockade, and restrictions on access that severely restrict the humanitarian community from fully carrying out its work, often forcing it to do what is possible rather than what is needed.
-Gaza's humanitarian crisis is a result of occupation, and any discussion of humanitarian aid must confront and engage this political fact directly.
+Hence, Gaza and the humanitarian community currently must confront a very distorted reality, whose principle features include: the depoliticization of Gaza and its transformation into a humanitarian problem under conditions of continued belligerent occupation; the derogation by the occupier of its responsibilities to the international community, where humanitarian actors are used as a political tool; andthe implementation of policies by the occupier, notably the blockade, and restrictions on access that severely restrict the humanitarian community from fully carrying out its work, often forcing it to do what is possible rather than what is needed.
+Gaza’s humanitarian crisis is a result of occupation.
+And any discussion of humanitarian aid must confront and engage this political fact directly.

-Now I would like to turn briefly to some recommendations based on the Gazan experience.
-A colleague and friend with 30 years of experience working as a humanitarian and development actor in different parts of the world, including a considerable amount of time in Gaza, recently wrote me the following: "In Gaza, it's difficult to escape the profound mismatch between the tools of humanitarian aid — temporary, minimalist, needs-based — and the demands of the situation, which are political, enduring, aspirational and economic.
-Humanitarianism is not the appropriate response to a nation in man-made limbo."
+Now, I’d like to turn briefly to some recommendations based on the Gazan experience.
+A colleague and friend with 30 years of experience working as a humanitarian and development actor in different parts of the world, including a considerable amount of time in Gaza, recently wrote me the following: “In Gaza, it’s difficult to escape the profound mismatch between the tools of humanitarian aid – temporary, minimalist, needs-based – and the demands of the situation, which are political, enduring, aspirational and economic.
+Humanitarianism is not the appropriate response to a nation in manmade limbo.”

-Now I would like to turn very briefly to a few recommendations that speak to more programmatic concerns of a long-term crisis that exceed the provision of immediate relief.
-First, in Gaza's case, the separation of the political and humanitarian spheres has produced considerable internal confusion, with little protest of the restrictions to which humanitarians are subject.
+Now I’d like to turn very briefly, before I conclude, to a few recommendations that speak to more programmatic concerns of a long-term crisis that exceed the provision of immediate relief.
+First, in Gaza’s case, the separation of the political and humanitarian spheres has produced considerable internal confusion, with little protest of the restrictions to which humanitarians are subject.
 As constraints on movement and service delivery increase, the humanitarian community often accedes, for fear of losing access and funding, rather than contests.